oracle/tribuo/README.md

 |K-NN|Tribuo|Includes options for several parallel backends, as well as a single threaded backend|
 |Neural Networks|TensorFlow|Pass a Tensor Flow Neural Net to a Tribuo wrapper.
 Models can be deployed using the ONNX interface or the TF interface|

-The ensembles and K-NN use a combination function to produce the output.
+The ensembles and K-NN use a combination function to produce their output.
 These combiners are prediction task specific, but the ensemble & K-NN implementations are task agnostic.
 We provide voting and averaging combiners for classification and regression tasks.